How To Choose the Right Outdoor Decking Material

 Natural wood is the obvious first choice for decking.
 It’s sturdy, attractive, easy to work with, and it comes in a wide variety of types with different qualities and costs.

 Pressure-treated wood decking is far and away the most popular decking surface in use today.
-Most PT lumber is made from Southern Yellow Pine, impregnated with ACQ, a chemical that increases the wood’s resistance to rot and insect damage.
-But treated lumber is often poorer quality material so the wood shrinks, cracks, and splits more easily.
+Most PT lumber is made from Southern Yellow Pine and impregnated with ACQ, a chemical that increases the wood’s resistance to rot and insect damage.

 A better choice for “real” wood decks is one of the many woods that have a natural resistance to rot and insect damage.
 These woods include Western Red Cedar, Redwood, and some species of tropical hardwoods.

-While these better quality decking materials last longer and look better they also cost more.
+While these better quality decking materials last longer and look better they can also cost more.
 One of the very best natural deck surfaces is a group of South American hardwoods called Ipe (“Ipe” is Portuguese for hardwood).
 These are extremely dense, tight-grained woods, dark in color and virtually free from knots.
-Ipe is very hard, heavy, and difficult to work with but is also very beautiful and is nearly indestructible.

 Much of the tropical hardwood used for decking material is plantation-grown, but some isn’t and at the retail level it’s nearly impossible to tell the difference.
-Most folks don’t want their decks built at the expense of an acre of rainforest.
+Most folks don’t want their decks built at the expense of an acre of rainforest – you can learn more about sustainable hardwood harvesting at the Forest Stewardship Council.

 Wood Composite Decking